 Q: How do I stop my amiibo from randomly jumping around?

-- A: To fix this problem, you should never jump during matches you play against your amiibo.
-Even if you’re trying to recover, don’t jump – only use an up special – even if this means you get KO’d.
+- A: Don’t jump in any matches you play against your amiibo.
+When recovering, do not double jump – only use an up special, even if this means you get KOed.
 You can also hit your amiibo with an up smash whenever it jumps.

 Q: How many amiibo tournaments have been held so far?

 - A: There have been well over 150 amiibo tournaments – most of them online.
 Physical tournaments are far and few between.

 Q: My amiibo isn’t performing well.
 Should I reset it?